bumps/bumps/doc/guide/experiment.rst

 For example, if we characterize our instrumental uncertainty parameters against a known sample, we can incorporate this uncertainty into our models.
-So if our sample angle control motor position follows a Gaussian distribution with a target position of 3\ |degrees| and an uncertainty of 0.2\ |degrees| with a Gaussian distribution, we can set
+So if our sample angle control motor position follows a Gaussian distribution with a target position of 3\ |deg| and an uncertainty of 0.2\ |deg| with a Gaussian distribution, we can set

 .. math::